cerenay/cerenay.github.io/_pages/projects.md

 **Self-Image Considerations in the Provision of Helpful Feedback - joint with Stefan Meißner**

-**Strategic Curiosity - joint with Katrine Berg Nødvedt and Joel Berge**
+**Strategic Curiosity : Information and Dishonesty - joint with Katrine Berg Nødvedt and Joel Berge**

 **Reasoning Avoidance - joint with Hallgeir Sjåstad and Steven Sloman**